koishi-registry/cyan-koishi-registry-private/README.md

 ## License

 The project is All rights reserved.
-You are allowed to deploy the software only after approve in project issues (https://github.com/CyanChanges/koishi-registry), use `Context.prototype.plugin` to plug your own plugin to make modification, without modify the original codebase.
-Any monkeypatch to manipulate original plugin behaviour is not allowed (including modify prototype of classes of this project, or any ES6 builtin object aka "prototype pollution").
+Public deployment requires authorization in the [Project Issue](https://github.com/CyanChanges/koishi-registry-private), No authorization required for personal local deployments.
 The license includes additional restrictions:

+No modify the original codebase
+(Any attempt to manipulate original plugin behaviour is not allowed)

 ilharp(Individual with GitHub https://github.com/ilharp, refers as "ilharp") is **FORBIDDEN** to deal with the software in any form (including use, copy, modify, or distribute the software).